pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

     of a node?
 (Do not assume `Dynamic Kubelet Config` feature is enabled).

 ###### Does enabling the feature change any default behavior?
+No
 <!--
 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?
+Yes, a deletion of pods requiring cci driver will be recommended
 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).